robo-w/java-gammu-head/README.md

 }
 ```

-The authentication token can be configured on startup of the server.
-(Not implemented yet)
+The authentication token can be configured on startup of the server with the second commandline parameter.

 ## Required Hardware